Archierowe/Archo-Drum-Academy/README.md

 ## ACKNOWLEDGMENTS

--   Many thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for invaluable help, feedback and encouragement.
+-   Many thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for his invaluable help, feedback and encouragement!
--   Thank you also to the Code Institute's slack community for always responding to my requests for "Help!".
+-   Thank you also to the Code Institute's slack community for always responding to my requests for "Help!" and what seemed like silly questions at times!
 -   A thank you to [Bootstrapious](https://bootstrapious.com/) for a wealth of design ideas to look through - gave the idea for the FadeIn/Down text on the home page.
+-   [W3 Schools](https://www.w3schools.com/html/html5_video.asp) - such a great library of training videos and 'try it yourself's - very helpful!
+-   My wife Annie, for continually supporting and encouraging me in this new adventure.
+She also brought endless tea and coffee (and treats) that 'fuelled' those late night sessions.